David is an army-trained biomedical scientific officer, writer, and lifelong health and fitness enthusiast.

 1. Coconut Oil Helps Protect You From Infectious Diseases

 MCTs have potent antibacterial, antiviral and antifungal properties.
 Lauric acid (and its breakdown product monolaurin) in particular, has been shown to be highly effective in dealing with lipid-coated viruses such as herpes, influenza, and HIV.
 The way this works is that the fatty acids penetrate and disrupt the fatty outside layer of these viruses, which leads to their destruction.

-MCTs are also very helpful in fighting certain bacterial infections, such as Staph aureus, Listeria monocytogenes and Helicobacter pylori (the organism that causes stomach ulcers).
+MCTs are also very helpful in fighting certain bacterial infections, such as Staph aureus, Listeria monocytogenes, and Helicobacter pylori (the organism that causes stomach ulcers).
 And they are very effective against yeasts, such as Candida albicans, and harmful protozoa, such as Giardia lamblia, as well.

 So by using coconut oil each day, you can protect yourself from a wide range of infectious diseases, and help to rid yourself of them if you already suffer from any of them.

-2. Coconut Oil Is Great For Your Cardiovascular Health
+2. Coconut Oil Is Great for Your Cardiovascular Health

 Coconut oil is very beneficial to your heart and circulatory system.
 It has been shown to increase HDL (good) cholesterol, but it can reduce total and LDL cholesterol in people with raised cholesterol levels.
-It also reduces triglycerides, improves blood coagulation factors (which helps prevent blood clots forming), is anti-inflammatory, and it helps protect your blood vessel walls from damage too.
+It also reduces triglycerides, improves blood coagulation factors (which helps prevent blood clots from forming), is anti-inflammatory, and it helps protect your blood vessel walls from damage too.

 So if you use coconut oil on a regular basis, you will have a significantly reduced risk of getting heart disease or having a stroke.